sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

   <group refID="esri_mapping_layer3DGroup" />
 </tab>
 ```
-Tab groups are typically used in situations where the user temporarily enters a mode, such as ìediting graphic elements.î  Tag groups are not typically used with tabs which are perpetually visible (global tabs).
+Tab groups are typically used in situations where the user temporarily enters a mode, such as ‚Äúediting graphic elements.‚Äù  Tag groups are not typically used with tabs which are perpetually visible (global tabs).
 Tabs in a tab group should have the same *condition*.
 If any tab in a tab group has a relevant condition, the entire tab group is displayed.

 ##Toolbars

 The ribbon group supports an inner collection/grouping of controls into a toolbar.
 Toolbars are purely declarative and their definition describes what the toolbar looks like according to how much space is available in the ribbon.
 Toolbars want to draw as one long control; if there are size constraints, the toolbar will stack its groups to save real estate.
-For example, when there is a lot of room in the ribbon, such as when the user expands the main window, all of the toolbarís group may appear in one long row; as the application shrinks, the toolbar will move successive groups underneath one another.
+For example, when there is a lot of room in the ribbon, such as when the user expands the main window, all of the toolbar‚Äôs group may appear in one long row; as the application shrinks, the toolbar will move successive groups underneath one another.
 Only one toolbar should be declared in a group.
 The example below shows a toolbar with several combo boxes and buttons.

 ```xml
 <toolbars>